Never Let Me Down (Kanye West song): Cinematic version

-On March 22, 2005, The College Dropout Video Anthology was released, which features a bonus audio CD with a cinematic version of "Never Let Me Down" as a track on it.
+On the 22nd of March, 2005, The College Dropout Video Anthology was released, which features a bonus audio CD with a "cinematic" version of "Never Let Me Down" as a track on its bonus CD, alongside the bonus CD of the 2005 Japanese special edition.
+The version is mostly an instrumental, excluding all verses, specifically Jay-Z, who does not have a writing credit on this version.
+The only vocals kept were the chorus.